solana-labs/solana/docs/src/developing/programming-model/calling-between-programs.md

 )?;
 ```

-### Limiting the compute units a CPI invocation can consume
+### Limiting the compute units a cross-program invocation can consume

 Programs can limit the compute budget available to the instruction via the
 `invoke_with_budget` and `invoke_signed_with_budget` calls.